![]() |

 (**)Straits Sling (6 people)

-Place in a shaker 4 glasses of gin, 1 glass of Benedictine, 1 glass of Cherry Brandy, the
+Place in a shaker 4 glasses of gin, 1 glass of Benedictine, 1 glass of Cherry

 juice of 2 Lemons, a teaspoonful of Angostura Bitters and one of Orange Bitters.